shery089/appointment-management-system/README.md

 ##### Import the DB #####

-`ams.sql` is the DB file you can find in the root directory of this repo.
+`ams.sql` is the DB file can be find inside the database folder in the root directory of this repo.

+## Setup Environment

+Rename the `.env-example` file to `.env` file and modify the variables according to your environment.

+Good Luck!